-In our everyday life, we use water for many purposes – drinking, taking a bath, washing dishes, doing laundry, cooking, and the list goes on.
+In our everyday life, we use water for many purposes – drinking, taking a bath, washing dishes, doing laundry, cooking, and other activities we do at home for our family.

 Is Water Unlimited?